What is it?

 We know school holidays can be a challenging time for some families due to increased costs, such as food and childcare and reduced incomes.

 For some children this could result in gaps in accessing organised out-of-school activities, which may result in ‘unhealthy holidays’ in terms of nutrition and physical health and are more likely to experience social isolation.

 Free holiday clubs are a response to this issue and can have a positive impact on children and young people.
 We've found they work best when they can provide varied, fun, inclusive, accessible activities and the provision of nutritious food and nutritional advice.

-Funding will be available for the delivery of both summer and Christmas holiday and food activity projects for children and young people aged 5 to 16 years who are entitled to Free School Meals (FSM).
+Funding will be available for the delivery of Easter, summer and Christmas holiday and food activity projects for children and young people aged 5 to 16 years who are entitled to Free School Meals (FSM).
 This will include funding for delivery and or equipment.
 There is no limit on the amount of funding, number of projects or locations that can be applied for.

 However we aim for: